rspamd/rspamd.com/doc/modules/phishing.md

 ## Phishtank support

-There is also [phishtank](https://phishtank.com) support in rspamd since 1.3.
-Since 1.8 phishtank is enabled in stock configuration and queries phishtank.rspamd.com via DNS.

-To disable phishtank feed, you can edit `local.d/phishing.conf` file and add the following lines there:
+Rspamd has included support for [phishtank](https://phishtank.com) ssince version 1.3.
+Starting from version 1.8, phishtank is enabled by default in the stock configuration, and queries the phishtank.rspamd.com via DNS.
+If you wish to disable the phishtank feed, you can modify the `local.d/phishing.conf` file by adding the following lines:

 ~~~ucl
 # local.d/phishing.conf